 Most visited links?

 www.googleartproject.com is a great way to visit museums around the world you may never get the chance to step foot in.
-You can zoom in so close to the paintings that you can actually see the brush strokes.
+You can zoom in so close to the paintings that you can actually see the brush strokes. www.iggyand Loulou.com have the coolest jewelry and one of the most creative and clever web site I have ever seen.

 What is, to you, the best thing about being an artist?